-Journaling is common in schools and its familiarity makes it a great starting point for implementing SEL practices into your classroom.
-Many teachers have journal entry prompts on bulletin boards for early finishers while others have dedicated time built into their classes for free writing.
+Journaling is common in schools and its familiarity makes it a great starting point for implementing SEL activities into your classroom.
+Journaling is versatile; Many teachers have journal entry prompts on bulletin boards for early finishers while others have dedicated time built into their classes for free writing.
 Others like to use journaling as a ‘do now’ SEL activity that students can do on their own for a few minutes as soon as they enter the classroom.

 To get students to think about how they might resolve various conflicts during the school day, consider adding “SEL scenarios” into the mix.
 Here are some examples to get you thinking:

 - At recess, you knocked your friend while you were running and they fell down.
 They got hurt.
 What would you do next?

 - You borrowed a book from a friend over the weekend and spilled your soda all over it.
 It’s not ruined but it isn’t in the same condition they gave it to you in.
 What do you say to your friend?

 - You promised your mom that you would clean your room but you forgot.
 When she gets home from work, she sees that your room is still messy.
 What can you tell her?

 - You thought you were going to do great on your math homework.
 When you got the assignment back, you got most of the questions wrong.
 How do you feel?
 What do you do next?

 Purposeful breathing is a great tool for students to pick up at an early age.
 Breathing intentionally helps slow down the respiratory system which allows the breather to feel calmer and less stressed.